4 Oct 2007

 The novel revolves around all these scenarios and others, gradually interweaving people's lives.
 There's a low-key Christian theme running throughout - of hope, even when life seems to be falling apart, and of trusting God even when terrible crises or tragedies happen.

-Very well-written with believable people and situations, and a satisfying ending to the series.
-Difficult to put down, once I had started!
+I thought the book was very well-written with believable people and situations, and a satisfying ending to the series.
+It was difficult to put down, once I had started.

 No comments: